material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 4: Scheduler creates performers

 The scheduler uses entities called **performers** to execute its plans.
-An performer is a specialized mediating agent between a plan and its execution.
+A performer is a specialized mediating agent between a plan and its execution.

 We'll assume a function exists that returns an performer capable of executing a type of plan.
 The method signature for this method might look like this: